HTTP/2 for Apache httpd

 at that time (mod_spdy was created on 2.2 in 2012?).
 And even if it could have used it, it still would

-.
+not have worked with mpm_event.
 There is simply something missing in the core API that allows

 for a spdy/h2 like processing model.
-Hacks can be made, but may be soon outdated by httpd development.mod_spdy
+Hacks can be made, but may be soon outdated by httpd development.mod_spdy implementation was held a bit generic and does not use the APR to its

 fullest extend.
 Probably because the spdy engine is being used also inside other google code.
 Data passing

-involves more copying than all the carefully crafted bucket code in Apache deserves.mod_h2
+involves more copying than all the carefully crafted bucket code in Apache deserves.mod_h2 architecture

-was written from scratch, but took the ideas from spdy.
+mod_h2 was written from scratch, but took the ideas from spdy.
 The main structures/names connected

 to the concepts introduced by spdy are: